sidiousvic/sidious.pizza/about.md

   </figcaption>
 </figure>

-Cheap booze by the river, cherry blossoms in the dark, futuristic streets full of old ghosts, the most ordinary quietnesses and the most bollocks weirdo shit you've never heard of.
+Cheap booze by the convenience store, cherry blossoms in the dark, cyberkids and old ghosts, the most ordinary quietnesses and the most bollocks weirdo shit all in the same place.

+I may leave someday, but I will always call it home.

 <div style="position: relative; margin: 3rem -10rem; display: grid; gap: 3rem; grid-template-columns: 1fr 1fr; justify-content: center;">
 <figure>